Navy SEAL Demoted In Rank For Taking Photo With Corpse Of ISIS Fighter

 A military jury has sentenced Navy SEAL Special Operations Chief Edward Gallagher to a reduction in rank and pay for posing with a dead prisoner's body on the battlefield.
 A jury convicted Gallagher of that crime on Tuesday but acquitted him of charges that he murdered the captive ISIS fighter.

-The jury also sentenced Gallagher to four months' confinement — the maximum allowed — but he won't serve any additional time because he already spent 201 days confined to the brig while he was awaiting trial.
-And he was to receive partial pay for four months.
+The jury also sentenced Gallagher to four months' confinement — the maximum allowed — but he won't serve any additional time because he already spent 201 days confined to the brig while awaiting trial.
+The sentence also includes partial pay for four months, which was effectively reduced to two months because of time served.

-Out of all the charges Gallagher faced, reporter Steve Walsh of member station KPBS said that posing with a prisoner's corpse "is the only charge that cannot be accompanied by a dishonorable discharge."
+Out of all the charges Gallagher faced, reporter Steve Walsh of member station KPBS said, posing with a prisoner's corpse "is the only charge that cannot be accompanied by a dishonorable discharge."

 At Wednesday's sentencing hearing, Gallagher accepted responsibility for his actions, Walsh reported from the courtroom.

-The prosecutor did not seek any additional confinement for Gallagher, instead asking for "a reduction in rank from E7 down to E6," Walsh said.
+The prosecutor did not seek any additional confinement for Gallagher, instead asking for a demotion "from E-7 down to E-6," Walsh said.
 In the Navy — which uses rates instead of ranks to determine seniority — that represents a move from a rating of chief petty officer down to petty officer first class.

 Although Gallagher avoided a prison sentence, his demotion will affect both his salary and his pension, after his service hits the 20-year mark.